7

 owners and individuals in

-communities across North America and
+communities across North America,

 Internationally in Asia.